(A version of this article was published for Pirates & Princesses on March 29, 2022.)

 Walt Disney was known for sensing talents in his artists that they didn’t even know they had, and he was able to bring these talents out of his artists for the world to enjoy.
 He made artists into storytellers, storytellers into songwriters, and animators into Imagineers.
 And in 1963, Walt called on Mary to do something she had never done before – design an entire pavilion and attraction for the 1964 World’s Fair.
 Mary was able to translate her talents to the third dimension, designing a timeless pavilion and a colorful, eye popping, heartwarming attraction “it’s a small world.”

 The sense of innocence and hope that is ubiquitous throughout the attraction captures Mary’s personality perfectly, and sings to the young, and the young-at-heart – the spirit that also exemplifies Walt Disney himself.
-It’s a small world was such a hit that when the World’s Fair ended in 1965, it was carefully deconstructed, transported, and rebuilt for Disneyland, along with Carousel of Progress and Great Moments With Mr. Lincoln.
+It’s a small world was such a hit that when the World’s Fair ended in 1965, it was carefully deconstructed, transported, and rebuilt for Disneyland, along with Carousel of Progress, Great Moments With Mr. Lincoln, and part of Ford’s Magic Skyway.

 In 1966, Mary got her first taste of working on multi-textured murals, using fired clay tiles in the compilation of the scene.
 The first of her murals measured 220 square feet, and was produced for the Jules Stein Eye Institute at the UCLA Center for Health Services in Los Angeles.

-In 1967, Walt’s next assignment for Mary was to create two murals for the renovation of Disneyland’s Tomorrowland.
-These murals faced each other in the area known as the Tomorrowland Promenade, cheerfully covering the sides of the show buildings for Adventures Thru Inner Space and Circle-Vision 360°.
+Walt’s next assignment for Mary was to create two murals for the renovation of Disneyland’s Tomorrowland.
+Completed in early 1967, after Walt’s death in late 1966, these murals faced each other in the area known as the Tomorrowland Promenade, cheerfully covering the sides of the show buildings for Adventures Thru Inner Space and Circle-Vision 360°.
 Each of these murals was 15.5 feet high and 54 feet long – 837 square feet each.
 (They have since been covered over in later thematic transformations to the always-changing Tomorrowland).

 But Mary wasn’t finished yet.
 Her largest and most impressive mural was completed after Walt’s passing.
 She created a floor to ceiling mural to cover much of the interior of the brand new Contemporary Resort, which opened with Walt Disney World in 1971.
 This mural measures 90 feet tall, and covers all four sides of the elevator shaft located within the hotel’s Grand Canyon Concourse.
 This mural, titled Pueblo Village, celebrates the art and culture of the Navajo community, as well as the naturally bright earth tones of the American southwest.
 The mural took Mary and her team over eighteen months to design, create, and install, and the finished product contains over 18,000 square-foot tiles.